![]() |

 Why do you need so many adults at camp?

-When you combine this safety need with Girl Scouts own very strict rules about the necessary adult-to-child ratios for camps, we end up needing a LOT of adult volunteers – nearly SIXTY adults every year.
+When you combine this safety need with Girl Scouts own very strict adult-to-child ratio for camps, we end up needing a LOT of adult volunteers.
 This is why every adult volunteer means at least SIX more girls get to come to camp!

 What happens if you don't get enough Adult Volunteers for camp?

-While we would hate to have to do it, we would have cancel some girls’ registrations.
-Before we took that step, we would reach out to all of our camp families to see if anyone would be able to help at camp.
+While we would hate to do it, we would need to cancel some girls’ registrations.
+Before we take that step, we would reach out to all of our camp families to see if anyone would be able to help at camp.

 Who can I contact if I have additional questions?